RadArcadeKid/matchrotate-bl-addon/README.md

 # **Blender Add-on - Match Rotate! (v1.0)**

-- *Quick Update - Fixed critical install issue.
-Those of you that tried to install before 8/12/2020 12:20, please re-download the zipped folder and try again*

 Match Rotate is a free add-on for Blender that makes your workflow a little easier.
 With this simple addon, you'll be able to rotate any number of selected objects to the exact orientation of the active (last selected) object in the 3D Viewport.

 You can also do this along a chosen axis, as well as randomly rotate all selected objects, regardless of scale or position.
 This is useful for anyone looking to improve their workflow, or simply wanting a little bit more control over objects in scenes.